 Once you have your name approved and your board of trustees in place, the next step for the registration of a NGO in Nigeria is that the Trustees must publish a notification of their intention to register a NGO.
 This notice must be published in 3 newspapers, one of the newspapers being one that is widely circulated in the area where the organisation will be based.

 The next step is to complete and submit the application form.
 The application form is self-explanatory and asks for information like the approved name of the NGO, the registered address of the NGO, a brief description of the aims and objectives of the NGO.
 The form also requires the personal details of the Trustees, this includes their names, sex, nationality, permanent residential addresses, occupation etc.

 The completed application form must be submitted alongside other documentation which includes an application letter, the original newspaper publications, two copies of the NGO constitution, the minutes of the meeting where the trustees were appointed, 2 passport photographs of each Trustee etc.

 All the documentation is then reviewed by the CAC, and if there are no queries, the NGO is registered with the CAC and can then commence operation.

 WHAT SHOULD YOU DO NEXT?

 If you would like us to assist you in registering an NGO in Nigeria, you may find out more about the next steps in our FAQ.
-The fee for registering an NGO using our service is N100,000 (One Hundred Thousand Naira only).NGO Registration FAQ
+The fee for registering an NGO using our service is N200,000 (Two Hundred Thousand Naira only).NGO Registration FAQ

 We hope you have found this information helpful.
 Please note that this information is provided for general informational purposes only and is not intended to be legal advice.
 No lawyer-client relationship is formed nor should any such relationship be implied.
 This answer is not intended to substitute for the advice of a qualified lawyer.
 If you require legal advice, please consult with a qualified lawyer.